No tags

 Costs of Red Light Therapy vs. Salon Session

-Red light therapy can be done professionally at a salon or with an at-home device.
-Both options work, but when it comes to cost, at-home devices offer better long-term savings without sacrificing results.
-Here’s a breakdown:
+Red light therapy can be costly at salons, but at-home devices offer a more budget-friendly long-term solution without recurring expenses.
+Here’s a cost breakdown:

 Professional Red Light Therapy